The Meeting of Meetings

-- Annual Meeting is held on Saturday, June 4, 2022, and is the first day of the Annual Conference.
+- The Annual Meeting is held online Saturday, June 3rd, 2023, and is the first day of the Annual Conference.
 At the Annual Meeting, convenors and the LifeRing Community gather to hear speakers, participate in workshops and socialize.

-- Annual Congress is held on Sunday, June 5th 2022, and is the final day of the Annual Conference.
+- The Annual Congress is held on Sunday, June 4th, 2023, and is the final day of the Annual Conference.
 The Annual Congress is made up of the Delegates’ Assembly and the LifeRing Secular Recovery Board of Directors meeting.

-- Delegates’ Assembly is held on Sunday, June 5th 2022, and is the first segment of the Annual Congress.
+- The Delegates’ Assembly is held online Sunday, June 4th, 2023, and is the first segment of the Annual Congress.
 During the Assembly, BOD nominees and proposed Bylaw changes are brought to the Delegates for review and consideration.
 Delegates also bring forward their meeting reports for the Assembly to review.
 Prior to adjournment, Delegates will vote to approve the absentee ballot including BOD nominees and proposed Bylaw changes.
 The Delegates' Assembly is followed by the LifeRing Secular Recovery Board of Directors meeting.

 The Annual LifeRing Conference